AntonySarana/incode-Poll/README.md

+## Install

+    npm i
+    cd server
+    npm i

 ## Start

     npm run server-start

+ and if you use VScode:

+    npm start
+    node server/server.js

 - u will run react-server localhost:3000,
 - and expressJS-server on localhost:3001,
 - for remote DB used [mLab](https://mlab.com/)